Film2549/Data-Analysis-of-a-Simulated-Marketing-Business-Case-Using-Python-SQL-and-Power-BI/README.md

 This project is inspired by a Youtube tutorial, where I apply and adapt the skills I've learned to analyze data from a simulated business scenario with a dataset made up of several tables.
 The goal is to solve three major business problems by finding insights and proposing possible solution.
 The process involves using data analysis skills and tools, including SQL (via SQL Server), Python, and PowerBI to analyze, clean and visualize the data.

-This project helps me understand the process, learn how to use programming languages in working pplication, and identify my mistakes to improve.
+This project helps me understand the process, learn how to use programming languages in working application, and identify my mistakes to improve.
 It also shows me how data analysis can help solve real-world business challenges.

 ## Data sauce